Gernott/mask/Documentation/Guides/RTEConfig.rst

 .. versionadded:: 7.0.0

-Since Mask v7 you can assing the RTE presets directly in the Mask builder.
+Since Mask v7 you can assign the RTE presets directly in the Mask builder.